Sacred Valley & Classic Inca Trail 4-Day Trek with Machu Picchu

 Medical & Safety Items

-✔️ First Aid Kit – Bring a compact first aid kit with essential items such as band-aids, antiseptic wipes, pain relievers, and any personal medications you need.
+✔️ First Aid Kit: Compact with band-aids, antiseptic wipes, pain relievers, and personal meds.

 INCLUSIONS